storedsafe/x509-vacuumer/README.md

 Usage: x509-vacuumer.py [-vdsuatchp]
  --verbose (or -v)              (Boolean) Enable verbose output.
  --debug (or -d)                (Boolean) Enable debug output.
+ --rc <rc file>                 Use this file to obtain a valid token and a server address.
  --storedsafe (or -s) <Server>  Upload certificates to this StoredSafe server.
  --user (or -u) <user>          Authenticate as this user to the StoredSafe server.
  --apikey (or -a) <API Key>     Use this unique API key when communicating with StoredSafe.
  --token (or -t) <Auth Token>   Use pre-authenticated token instead of --user and --apikey.
- --cidr (or -c) <Network/CIDR>  Specify one or more IPv4 or IPv6 networks.
+ --basic-auth-user <user:pw>    Specify the user name and password to use for HTTP Basic Authentication --cidr (or -c) <Network/CIDR>  Specify one or more IPv4 or IPv6 networks.
 Overlapping will be resolved.
  --host (or -h) <Hostname/FQDN> Fully qualified domain name (host.domain.cc) of host to scan.
 Will be resolved to IP address and aggregated.
  --port (or -p) <TCP port>      TCP port to scan for X.509 certificates.
 (Can be specified multiple times) --vault <Vaultname>            Store any found certificates in this vault.
 Name has to match exactly.
  --vaultid <Vault-ID>           Store any found certificates in this Vault-ID.
- --rc <rc file>                 Use this file to obtain a valid token and a server address.
+ --create-vault                 (Boolean) Create missing vaults.
+ --policy <policy-id>           Use this password policy for newly created vaults.
+(Default to policy #7) --description <text>           Use this as description for any newly created vault.
+(Default to "Created by x509-vacuumer.")
  --import-expired               (Boolean) Import expired certificates.
 Normally, expired certificates are ignored.
- --create-vault                 (Boolean) Create missing vaults.
  --allow-duplicates             (Boolean) Allow importing the same certificate to the same vault multiple times.
  --timeout <seconds>            Set the timeout when scanning for open ports. (default is 2 seconds) --list-vaults                  List all vaults accessible to the authenticated user.
- --basic-auth-user <user:pw>    Specify the user name and password to use for HTTP Basic Authentication

 Example using interactive login:
 $ x509-vacuumer.py --storedsafe safe.domain.cc --user bob --apikey myapikey --cidr 2001:db8:c016::202 --cidr 10.75.106.202/29 \